emmt/ArrayTools.jl/README.md

 |:--------------------------------|:----------------------------------------------------------------|:--------------------------------------------------------------------|
 | [![][license-img]][license-url] | [![][travis-img]][travis-url] [![][appveyor-img]][appveyor-url] | [![][coveralls-img]][coveralls-url] [![][codecov-img]][codecov-url] |

-This package provides a number of methods and types to deal with the variety of array types (sub-types of `AbstractArray`) that exist in Julia and to help building custom array-like types without sacrificing performances.
+This [Julia][julia-url] package provides a number of methods and types to deal with the variety of array types (sub-types of `AbstractArray`) that exist in Julia and to help building custom array-like types without sacrificing performances.

 These are useful to implement methods to process arrays in a generic way.